-Our son, Henry, is 3 years old & we are currently going through the process of an autism diagnosis.
+Our son, Henry, is 4 years old & we are currently going through the process of an autism diagnosis.
 It’s a long & stressful journey but we are committed to getting Henry all the help & support he needs.
-He actually has his own Instagram if you’d like to pop along and see what he’s up to!

 We have been to a couple of parties (that we have actually planned) with Henry & he can get massively overwhelmed very quickly.
-We have learnt from our mistakes & going forward we know a few things we can implement to help make it easier for him to attend.
-If you are autistic or a relative is then you will want to make it as easy for them as possible.
+We have since learnt from our mistake.
+So, going forward we know a few things we can implement to help make it easier for him to attend.
+If you are autistic or a relative is, then you will want to make it as easy for them as possible.
 You will of course want them there with you to celebrate.

 If it’s an immediate family member then you will most likely know their triggers better than anyone else.
-If it’s a relative or a child of a close relative or friend you can ask them what their triggers are so you can help avoid them.
-Trust me, you may feel awkward asking but they will be very grateful & probably a bit emotional that you are thinking of them in such a way as they are sure to be anxious.
+If it’s a relative or a child of a close relative or friend you can ask them what their triggers are.
+This is a good way so you can help avoid them.
+Trust me, you may feel awkward asking, but they will be very grateful.
+There’s a good chance they may be a bit emotional that you are thinking of them in such a way as they are sure to be anxious.

 Hopefully these tips & ideas will help!
 If you have any others that you think are worth adding please leave a comment or message me!

 Silent discos are basically just that.
 Silent.
 Guests wear headphones & listen to the music rather than have it blaring out at usually very high volumes.
 There is also the option to have a completely silent disco with no music at all.